85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Netflix

-(TV 14) This series explains the various ways we are connected, from everything from surveillance cameras to poop.
-It’s a great option for science, or advisory.
+This series explains the various ways we are connected, everything from surveillance cameras to poop.
+It’s a great option for science or advisory.
+(Rated TV-14)

 down to earth